apache/apisix-website/blog/en/blog/2021/12/15/deploy-apisix-in-kubernetes.md

     image_url: "https://avatars.githubusercontent.com/u/39793568?v=4"
 keywords:
 - Apache APISIX
+- API Gateway
 - Kubernetes
 - APISIX Dashboard
 - Deployment
 - Cluster
-description: Apache APISIX currently supports multiple ways to install and deploy.
-This article focuses on how to deploy Apache APISIX and APISIX-Dashboard in a Kubernetes environment.
+description: API Gateway Apache APISIX currently supports multiple ways to install and deploy.
+This article focuses on how to deploy APISIX and Dashboard in a Kubernetes environment.
-tags: [Technology,Kubernetes]
+tags: [Ecosystem]
 ---

 > Apache APISIX currently supports multiple ways to install and deploy.
 This article focuses on how to deploy Apache APISIX and APISIX-Dashboard in a Kubernetes environment.